 Recognizing the importance of preserving and promoting indigenous languages, various organizations and institutions in Ghana are undertaking initiatives such as:

-- Language Education: Incorporating Ghanaian languages into the school curriculum.
+- Education: Incorporating Ghanaian languages into the school curriculum.

 - Media Content: Producing radio and television programs in local languages.